Minimising Emotional Impact of Retrenchment

 ACMA’s Outplacement program ensures immediate intervention to minimise the emotional harm to retrenched personnel (SAFETY NET).
 This can be managed by having a counsellor on-site at the time of retrenchment advice or remotely by telephone and other support techniques.

-Early professional intervention and engagement of retrenched workers enable the outplacement consultant to connect quickly with their clients.
-Being able to have early meaningful conversations about their clients’ career concerns and life pressures can help, and significantly mitigate the "sense of hopefulness and vulnerability" often felt by retrenched people.
+Early professional intervention and engagement of retrenched workers enable the outplacement consultants to connect quickly with their clients.
+Early meaningful conversations about their clients’ career concerns and life pressures can help mitigate the "sense of hopefulness and vulnerability" often felt by retrenched people.

-Plus, other EAP assistance required by the retrenched person and/or immediate family.
+Plus, other EAP assistance is required by the retrenched person and/or immediate family.

 WARNING: Never let a retrenched person contact their spouse or partner without having FIRST talked with a qualified career counsellor … this is the employer’s responsibility to the retrenched person’s safety, well being and future.